Hurricane Rafael strengthens to powerful Category 3 storm as it heads to Cuba

 The storm on Tuesday knocked out power in parts of Jamaica and unleashed flooding and landslides.
 The Jamaica Public Service, the island’s electricity provider, said in a statement late Tuesday that impassable roads were preventing crews from restoring power in some areas.

-Meanwhile, crews in Little Cayman and Cayman Brac were expected to fan out early Wednesday to assess damage after a direct hit late Tuesday.

-Power outages were reported across the Cayman Islands, and schools remained closed on Wednesday.
+Power outages were reported across the Cayman Islands after a direct hit late Tuesday, and schools remained closed on Wednesday.

 “While conditions have improved on Grand Cayman, residents are advised to exercise extreme caution on the roads and near coastlines as rough seas and residual flooding risks may persist,” the government said in a statement.